 Not everyone in Argentina was a fan of Bergoglio however.

-It was well known that Bergoglio had a hostile relationship with ex-president Cristina Kirchner.
+It was well known that Bergoglio had a hostile relationship with ex-president and current vice president, Cristina Kirchner.
 Their most public clash was over Argentina’s legalization of gay marriage in 2010.

 Bergoglio called it a “a plan to destroy God’s plan.”
 Kirchner was perturbed enough to address the issue while on a high-stakes trip to Beijing, describing Bergoglio’s comments as, “reminiscent of the times of the Inquisition.”